telemething/PX4GettingStarted_DS2020/Outline.md

 	L4: Modify the source
 	L5: Contribute

-L1: Operate a PX4 Vehicle (brief)
+L1: Operate a PX4 Vehicle (brief)(probably move to appendix)

 	"Scenario: You want to operate a PX4 vehicle.
-It is already built and can maneuver at some level"
+It is already built and can (probably) maneuver at some level"
-	Tasks: Pair Radio, Tune (maybe).
+	Tasks: Pair Radio, Configure, Tune (maybe).

+	- Radio Controller
+	"A radio controller is the handheld unit which you use to communicate with the mobile frame during field operations."
+	"While it is possible to do without an RC (by use of control from an onboard companion computer), you will probably need or want to use a radio controller."
+	"A radio controller communicates with the flight controller via a tranceiver which is physically connected with the flight controller.
+The controller and on board tranciever communicate two way, exchanging commands and telemetry."
+	"Prior to flight the controller and tranceiver must be paired to one another."
+	See ref:Radio Controller

+	- QGroundControl
+	"QGroundControl is a ground station, which runs on a computer separate from the PX4 mobile platform.
+You can use it to peform pretty much any task you need to interact with the flight controller and most other hardware mounted on the mobile platform."
+	"There are several operations which need to be performed prior to flight.
+The standard procedure is to connect the flight controller (on the mobile frame) to a computer via USB and then use QGroundControl to perform those operations.
+Some typical things to perform: airframe selection, sensor orientation calibration, radio channel mapping."
+	See ref:QGroundcontrol

+	- Steps:

-L2: Build a PX4 vehicle  (brief)
+L2: Build a PX4 vehicle  (brief)(probably move to appendix)

 	"Scenario: You want to build a PX4 vehicle.
 You will acquire physical components and assemble them.
 You might want to update the PX4 image on the hardware"
+	"A PX4 flight controller pretty much always comes delivered with PX4 installed."
+	"If you want to change that version then follow the instructions at ref:'Firmware Update'"

 L3: Build the source (more depth)
 	"Scenario:  You want to build PX4 from source"